 Wednesday Jazz Jam

 Each Wednesday evening from 7PM to 9PM, local jazz musicians gather to participate in a jazz jam session.
 In July 2018 Anderson created the jazz jam with the help of the Connie Gotsch Arts Foundation.
 The event was such a success each week the San Juan Jazz Society was created to continue the jazz jams.
-Each week Jazz Jam serves free hotdogs and drinks.
-With live music and the beautiful Studio 116 pocket park, you can't go wrong with a jazz jam night.
+Each week Jazz Jam serves free refreshments and bottled water.
+With live music and the beautiful renovated Farmington Civic Center, you can't go wrong with a jazz jam night.

 Melodic Elements shines light on the relationship between movement, image and sound.